JonJWong/itl2023widget/howtouse.md

 If your name is too long you can override the name shown by providing an override name in `src/assets/config.js:26`.

-[^1]You can find your `entrantId` under Preferences on the ITL 2023 website.
+[^1]: You can find your `entrantId` under Preferences on the ITL 2023 website.
-[^2]Although 4173 is the default port, if it is already taken Vite may use a different port.
+[^2]: Although 4173 is the default port, if it is already taken Vite may use a different port.
 The proper port is displayed in your command line after running `npm run preview`